 - What is the difference between a TEP and a substitution?

 A TEP (transfer equivalency petition) is strictly for an external course with no articulation agreement already.
-It is submitted by the student through the TEP process, managed by the ESSC (see below for an important change in the process), and sent to the appropriate department.
+It is submitted by the student through a TEP process.
+Each college manages a TEP for their courses.

 Substitution is when an advisor approves the use of one course (external credit or another SJSU course) for another SJSU course.
 There could be an articulation agreement, or it could be another SJSU course.
-Only the major advisor can make a substitution.
+Only the department chair or advisor can make a substitution.
 This is the more flexible option.

 Here are some examples of substitutions: